backstage/backstage/.changeset/large-feet-wash.md

 ---
 '@backstage/plugin-techdocs-backend': minor
-'example-backend-next': minor
 ---

-Expose the techdocs-backend plugin using the new plugin system
+Added alpha export of the `techdocsPlugin` using the new backend system